 What started out as a four-barrel, once a month brew, rapidly grew to 16 barrels per month.
 In three years, our production quadrupled, and we still struggle to meet demands.
 Through years of refinement, we now have a half dozen staple beers, with another dozen variety of beers we release throughout the year, pairing them with the seasonal changes in our food menu.

-I attribute much of our growth and success to the fellow brewers who have helped me along the way, to the loyal and patient customers who have provided valued input, and to our Head Brewer, Kris Murray, and my dear friend Dan Haff.
+I attribute much of our growth and success to the fellow brewers who have helped me along the way, to the loyal and patient customers who have provided valued input, and to our Head Brewer and dear friend Dan Haff.